-Since May 2015, Fairmont Mayakoba began collaborating with Oceanus, focused on rebuilding coral reefs by creating nurseries, which has led to the transplantation of more than 1,500 corals with an 80% survival rate that continues to grow, improving natural resilience.
+Since May 2015, Fairmont Mayakoba began collaborating with Oceanus, a nonprofit focused on rebuilding coral reefs by creating nurseries.
+This has led to the transplantation of more than 1,500 corals with an 80% survival rate that continues to grow, improving natural resilience.

-Our team encourages our guests to actively participate in a snorkeling tour so they can experience the nurseries and better understand the process we follow to preserve the corals.
+Our team encourages our guests to actively participate in our snorkeling tours so they can experience the nurseries and better understand the process we follow to preserve the corals.

 By: Lisa Guerin